-ValuMax (Pty) Ltd. was initially mandated by the Gauteng Provincial Government to densify the existing Clayville Extension 45 Township which lies adjacent to Portion 183 of the Farm Olifantsfontein 410 JR. Valumax (Pty) Ltd. together with the Land Owners then identified Portion 183 Olifantsfontein 410 JR as a strategic land parcel to further address the need for additional housing stock for the low-middle income gap and rental markets within the Ekurhuleni Metropolitan Municipality.
+ValuMax (Pty) Ltd. was initially mandated by the Gauteng Provincial Government to densify the existing Clayville Extension 45 Township which lies adjacent to Portion 183 of the Farm Olifantsfontein 410 JR. Valumax (Pty) Ltd. then identified Portion 183 Olifantsfontein 410 JR as a strategic land parcel to further address the need for additional housing stock for the low-middle income gap and rental markets within the Ekurhuleni Metropolitan Municipality.

 Portion 183 was then subdivided to create two portions, namely Portion 207 and the Remaining Extent of Portion 183 of the Farm Olifantsfontein 410 JR, see Figure 4 below.
-The said division of land application, divided the land in accordance with the proposed alignment of the K-route which is proposed to run along the western boundary of Portion 207 of the Farm Olifantsfontein 410 JR (See the Approved SG Diagram for the division attached hereto as Annexure A).
+The said division of land application, divided the land in accordance with the proposed alignment of the K-route which is proposed to run along the western boundary of Portion 207 of the Farm Olifantsfontein 410 JR (See the Approved SG Diagram attached hereto as Annexure A).

-The proposed Clayville Extension 50 Township is to be established on Portions 30, 31 and the Remaining Extent Portion 183 of the Farm Olifantsfontein 410 JR. Clayville Extension 50 forms a part of the greater development of Clayville Extensions 50, 71 and 76-80 development (Clayville-Tembisa Mega-Housing Project) (see below).
+The proposed Clayville Extension 71 Township is to be established on a Portion of Portion 207 (a Portion of Portion 183) of the Farm Olifantsfontein 410 JR. Clayville Extension 71 forms a part of the greater development of Clayville Extensions 50, 71 and 76-80 development (Clayville-Tembisa Mega-Housing Project) (see below).